- Exemptions and Waivers

 |Any application from a State or Federal Government entity.||Exempt from any fee unless the device is to be distributed commercially.|

 Payment must be received at the time or before the date you send your application.
 If FDA receives an application without full payment of all required fees, FDA will consider the application incomplete and will not begin its review.

-- Note: If you believe you qualify as a small business, follow the instructions in the Guidance FY 2014 Medical Device User Fee Small Business Qualification and Certification.
+- Note: If you believe you qualify as a small business, follow the instructions in the Guidance for Medical Device User Fee Small Business Qualification and Certification located on MDUFA III Fee page.
 If you qualify, you will receive a Small Business Decision number.
 You must provide your Small Business Decision number on the Medical Device User Fee Cover Sheet at the time of submission to be eligible for reduced fees.
 FDA will not accept reduced fees without a Small Business Decision number and will not refund the difference between the standard fee and the small business fee after the submission has been received.

 Complete the Medical Device User Fee Cover Sheet (Form FDA-3601) online.
 The Medical Device User Fee Cover Sheet and instructions are available online.

 |Dun and Bradstreet Number (DUNS) #||123456789|

 |Employer Identification Number (EIN) #||123456789|

 You will also need to identify a Principal Point of Contact (PPOC) in your organization who will be responsible for validating users for security purposes.

 After you have registered and have created a user name and password, you will receive a confirmation email.
 You may then access the cover sheet creation page.
 A unique user fee Payment Identification Number will be generated on your cover sheet upon completion.
 You will need three copies of your completed User Fee Cover Sheet: one copy for your payment, one copy for your 510(k) submission, and one copy for your records.